joshjlgr/Galappear/README.md

 ##  Requirement
 You can play the project with a web browser of choice.
 You will need the internet.

-##  Roadmap
-Not announced

 ##  Project Status
 Closed

-##  Contribution
-Not open for anymore contributions

-##  Authors & Acknowledgement
-Brad the trainer, TM, Josh Lim for making this avaliable